 The following is an excerpt from 'Lincoln and The Irish' by Niall O'Dowd, founder of IrishCentral.

-On this anniversary of Gettysburg, we recall the incredible role of the Pennsylvania Fighting 69th, all Irish immigrants in stopping Pickett’s charge, General Lee’s last desperate attempt to break through the Union line on July 3rd, 1863 in the most important battle ever fought on American soil.
+On this anniversary of the beginning of the Battle of Gettysburg, we recall the incredible role of the Pennsylvania Fighting 69th, all Irish immigrants in stopping Pickett’s charge, General Lee’s last desperate attempt to break through the Union line on July 3rd, 1863 in the most important battle ever fought on American soil.

 There is a phrase in the Irish National Anthem, which is usually sung in Irish, that reads “Bearna Baol.”
 The closest translation of “Bearna Baol” would be the “Gap of Danger,” or the most dangerous part of the battlefield.